 A Chaotic Life

 You never know what might happen when you are married to an addict or alcoholic.
 If you are with a functioning addict, they might not have an issue with keeping a job or living from day to day, but that does not mean that you have it easy.
+I’ve heard of people who struggle with addiction who always want to get more are trying their hardest to function but it gets in the way of their work.
 If you are like most people who are married to an addict, you probably spend a lot of time worrying about your spouse getting into an accident or facing legal repercussions.
 You are also constantly following behind, ready to pick up the pieces each time the world begins to crumble.